Code-Institute-Submissions/cumbrian-kayaking/README3.md

 c) ** Company phone number & email address**  are in the navbar and in the footer giving  other contact options.

- Booking a holiday usually requires several  communications with potential clients.
+ Converting a website viewer to a  holiday usually requires several  communications with potential clients.

  Users are offered valuable information and assistance via their email, and then the company is given their permission to add their email in their marketing   funnel .
 Website owners can supply some information immediately, and establish longer term communication with users Eg  with off- season specials or group discounts.